43 Geography Trivia Questions [With Answers]

 Answer: Istanbul, Turkey, split between Europe and Asia by the Bosphorus strait.

-Why it stumps people: People know Istanbul is in Turkey, but many don’t realize the city physically spans two continents.
-The European side holds the historic center (Sultanahmet, Hagia Sophia), while the Asian side is home to about a third of the city’s 16 million residents.
-Other transcontinental cities exist (Suez, Atyrau), but none are as large or famous.
+Why it trips people: Everyone places Istanbul in Turkey.
+The part that gets lost is that the city physically straddles two continents.
+The European side holds the historic center (Sultanahmet, Hagia Sophia), while the Asian side houses about a third of the city’s 16 million residents.
+Other transcontinental cities exist (Suez, Atyrau), and none come close on size or fame.

 43. What hill has the longest single-word place name on official maps?
 (Hard)